 Contact Carl Burton, DMD, PA for Greenville, South Carolina Professional Teeth Whitening

-If you are interested in having your teeth whitened, call Dr. Carl Burton, DMD, PA in Greenville, SC.
+If you are interested in having your teeth whitened, call Dr. H. Carl Burton Jr, DMD, DMD, PA in Greenville, SC.
 Dr. Burton is a professional dentist with experience in both laser whitening and trays.
 Dr. Burton undergoes continuing education to ensure that he stays on top of the latest trends in the medical field.
 He is accredited and has over 30 years’ experience.
 His specialties are restorative dentistry, cosmetic dentistry, and implant restorations.